Short term estimates and forecasts for Avinger, Inc. (AVGR)

 Avinger, Inc. (NASDAQ:AVGR) trade information

-Despite being -6.68% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 26 when the AVGR stock price touched $0.295 or saw a rise of 19.53%.
-Year-to-date, Avinger, Inc. shares have moved -79.18%, while the 5-day performance has seen it change -18.34%.
-Over the past 30 days, the shares of Avinger, Inc. (NASDAQ:AVGR) have changed -26.3%.
-Short interest in the company has seen 614.33 Million shares shorted with days to cover at 53.28.
+Sporting 2.66% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Nov 06 when the AVGR stock price touched $0.2628 or saw a rise of 6.01%.
+Year-to-date, Avinger, Inc. shares have moved -78.33%, while the 5-day performance has seen it change 4.04%.
+Over the past 30 days, the shares of Avinger, Inc. (NASDAQ:AVGR) have changed -21.84%.
+Short interest in the company has seen 614.33 Million shares shorted with days to cover at 64.06.

 Avinger, Inc. (AVGR) estimates and forecasts